Wedding photography styles explained: a guide to choosing a photographer

 Traditional wedding photography

 We can also classify this style as classical portrait photography.
 For a lot of couples, this style can be considered “old fashioned”.
 You’ll find a lot of this style in your parents’ albums, where a lot of photos are set up and posed.
-This includes; family photos, bride & groom photos, bride & groom with grandparents etc etc. Technically, they are captured images that are well lighted, composed and overall not very creative or innovative.
+This includes; family photos, bride & groom photos, bride & groom with grandparents.
+Technically, they are captured images that are well lighted, composed and overall not very creative or innovative.

-It’s also a great chance to get your family together and get a nice, well posed, composed photograph to have for the album or printed wall art.
-And even though, as most people say it’s about the bride and groom, there’s no denying that your families and closest friends are involved and are there to celebrate your special day with you.
+It’s also a great chance to get your family together and get a nice, well-posed, composed photograph to have for the album or printed wall art.
+And even though, as most people say it’s about the bride and groom.
+There’s no denying that your families and closest friends are involved and are there to celebrate your special day with you.

 How does the traditional style influence your wedding photos?